-Helsinki Zoo is located close to the Helsinki city center, and is easily accessible by public transport, bike or boat from Kauppatori Marketplace or Hakaniemi.
+Helsinki Zoo is located close to the city center and is easily accessible by public transport, bike or boat from Kauppatori Marketplace or Hakaniemi.

 Helsinki Amusement Park

-The area is also home to the Peacock Theatre, Sea Life Helsinki and many restaurants.
-For its final week of operation, the amusement park stages the Carnival of Light, which includes performances and live music as a send off for the year.
+The area is also home to the Peacock Theater, Sea Life Helsinki and many restaurants.
+For its final week of operation, the amusement park stages the Carnival of Light, which includes performances and live music as a sendoff for the year.
 All profits go toward Finland’s Children Day Foundation, allowing families to have fun while contributing to a good cause.

 The Hietaniemi Beach is a safe swimming area and is popular in the summer.
 Visitors can play beach volleyball or basketball there or eat at a café.
 Children can also take advantage of the play area.

 Located close to downtown Helsinki, Seurasaari is an ideal spot for celebrations and outdoor recreation.
 At the open-air museum, visitors can admire 87 buildings built between the 17th and 19th centuries.
 The Karuna Church, built in 1686, is a popular wedding destination.
 Founders of the museum imported most of the buildings of Seurasaari, untouched, from other places throughout Finland.